Political families of the Philippines: Anti-political dynasty movements

+On March 21, 2018, President Rodrigo Duterte in favored of the anti-political dynasty provisions as proposed by the Consultative Committee (ConCom) created to review the 1987 Constitution.

 Among the civil society organizations that campaign against political dynasties are the Movement Against Dynasties (MAD) and the Anti-Dynasty Movement (ANDAYAMO).
 In 2019, MAD organized a petition signing to pressure legislators into passing a law banning political dynasties.
 Election watchdog Kontra Daya conducts studies on political dynasties that field candidates in elections for party-list representatives.
 The Legal Network for Truthful Elections (LENTE), which monitors politicians' abuse of social welfare programs, government vehicles, and other public resources during elections, said that places dominated by political dynasties have increased risks for corruption.

-Lawyers from the University of the Philippines filed a petition asking the Supreme Court to compel Congress to pass a law banning political dynasties.
+Lawyers from the University of the Philippines filed a petition in 2024 asking the Supreme Court to compel Congress to pass a law banning political dynasties.
+In 2025, 1Sambayan led the filing of a petition to ask the Supreme Court to urge Congress to file a bill banning political dynasties.

-Philippine political families
+List of families

 Ampatuan

 The Ampatuan family has exercised political crowd control over the Maguindanao region since 2001, with several of its members holding positions in government.
 The family's patriarch, Andal Ampatuan Sr., was elected Governor of Maguindanao in 2001.
 His sons, Andal Ampatuan Jr. and Zaldy Ampatuan, were the former mayor of Datu Unsay and former governor of the Autonomous Region in Muslim Mindanao respectively.
 80 members of the Ampatuan family ran for governmental positions during the 2013 elections.
 The Ampatuans' rise to power is attributed to support received from President Gloria Macapagal Arroyo.
 As a result of their connection, the Ampatuans won Arroyo a large majority of votes from Maguindanao during the 2004 presidential elections.
 The Arroyo administration's issuance of Executive Order 546 then allowed the Ampatuans to form their own private army, also known as civilian volunteer organizations.

 Despite their prominence in Maguindanao, the Ampatuans were generally unheard of outside of the region until the 2009 Maguindanao massacre.
 They were charged and sentenced for their involvement in the massacre that killed 57 people.
 The victims had been on their way to file the candidacy of Esmael "Toto" Mangudadatu for the 2010 elections when they were stopped by an armed convoy.
 They were later abducted and murdered; some victims were also reported to have been raped.
 After the discovery of the mass graves, President Arroyo declared martial law in Maguindanao.
 198 people, including Andal Ampatuan Sr. and Andal Ampatuan Jr., were charged with murder.
 Charges against some of the suspects were later dropped.
 Andal Sr., suspected to be the mastermind behind the massacre, died on July 17, 2015.

 Brothers Datu Andal Jr., Zaldy, and Anwar Ampatuan Sr. were convicted of 57 counts of murder and sentenced to life imprisonment without parole on December 19, 2019.
 A total of 28 people, including other Ampatuan clan members and police officers were sentenced to life imprisonment.